-Dialogue optimization is defined by four main aspects:
+Dialogue optimization is defined by these main aspects:

 - Who.
-The visitors at whom optimizer is targeted.
+The visitors to whom optimizer is targeted.

 - Where.
-The URL(s) within which the optimizer is active.
+The URL(s) and channel on which the optimizer is active.

 - Variants.
 The variants that the optimizer uses to engage visitors.

-While most settings are pretty straightforward, given the multiple combinations possible when mixing Variants Strategies and Optimization Goals, deciding which to use can sometimes pose a challenge.
+While most settings are pretty straightforward, given the multiple combinations possible when mixing variant strategies and optimization goals, deciding which to use can sometimes pose a challenge.

 The "Rotating" strategy serves the defined variants in a rotating order.
 For example, if you have three variants (A, B, and C), they will be served to each visitor in the same order each time the variant is triggered within the optimizer.
 For example, the first time the visitor triggers a variant they will be served variant B. The next time they trigger a variant, they will be served variant C. The following time, variant A. Each successive time, the order B-C-A will be used again.
 This strategy applies to all visitors.